pulumi/docs/content/blog/pulumi-copilot/index.md

 date: 2024-06-12T04:00:00-07:00

-meta_desc: "Pulumi Copilot is a new conversational AI for Intellignet Cloud Management in Pulumi Cloud"
+meta_desc: "Pulumi Copilot is a new conversational AI for Intelligent Cloud Management in Pulumi Cloud"

 meta_image: copilot.png